Dabronzo/bald-mountain-RPG/README.md

   - Set the buildpacks tp **Python** and **Node.js** in this order
   - Link **Heroku** to the forked or cloned repository
   - Deploy

+## Credits
+- Thanks to **Code Institute** for the template
+- Thanks to my mentor **Brian O'Hare** for the insights and guidance.
+- Thanks my partner at home on taking care of the house duties while I was developing this project.